tunmsk/nextgen-facebook/readme.txt

 * *Improvements*
 	* Added the https://schema.org/WebPage sub-types in the plugin config schema_type array (AboutPage, CheckoutPage, CollectionPage, ContactPage, ItemPage, ProfilePage, QAPage, and SearchResultsPage).
 * *Bugfixes*
-	* Fixed getting the term object (category and tags) when no term ID is provided to the SucomUtil::get_term_object() method.
+	* Fixed getting the term object (category and tags) when no term ID is provided to the SucomUtil get_term_object() method.
 	* Removed the Open Graph namespace from the HTML tag attributes when using the AMP plugin.
 * *Developer Notes*
 	* Removed the NGFB_DEFAULT_AUTHOR_OPTIONS constant, and all associated default author options.